farmfreshmeat/alterfacts/README.md

 I need help maintaining this, both with updating, and organizing as the single-page layout will become unmanageable quickly.
 Anyone can contribute using Github.
 Please make changes and submit pull requests; open issues; or contact me directly if you want to be a privileged collaborator.

+## Day 9 - January 28, 2017

+After signing executive order “Protecting the Nation From Foreign Terrorist Entry Into the United States” the previous day, Trump told reporters that ["It's working out very nicely.
+You see it at the airports.
+You see it all over."](http://www.cnn.com/2017/01/28/politics/donald-trump-travel-ban/)
+Granted, it is possible that, rather than a lie, this is a highly idiosyncratic interpretation of "working out very nicely."

 ## Day 6 - January 25, 2017